 Over the past years, there has been a major rise on a specific drug that is taking people by the hand to abuse and overdose cases; however, there has been an absence of coverage on this particular drug.
-This fast spreading drug is known as Fentanyl.
+This fast-spreading drug is known as Fentanyl.
 According to the Centers for Disease Control and Prevention, in 2016 roughly 64,000 people died of drug overdoses in America from synthetic opioids, which included Fentanyl.
-Learn more about Fentanyl and the dangers that come with it in this article.
+Learn more and the dangers that come with it in this article.

 A Word from a Professional

 An interview about Fentanyl was done with Cory Brosch, a Licensed Marriage and Family Therapist (LMFT) and Program Director at Clear Recovery Center in Redondo Beach, CA. He specializes in addiction treatment including substance abuse and gaming technology.
 Brosch mentioned:

 “Fentanyl is the most dangerous drug on the market.
 Most people have no idea the danger they put themselves in and to those around them by using fentanyl for recreational use.”

 Fentanyl is one of the most leading causes for death caused by overdose in the United States.
 While it is used for medical purposes, people who use it for recreational use put their health at risk for lethal outcomes.
 He went on to further express the dangers:

 “People who use Fentanyl need to know, they are flirting with death more so than any other drug.
 It’s a killer and there is no way around it.”